Donate To Mahboba’s Promise

 Keep a Family Warm this Winter

-As the peak of winter begins in Afghanistan, we’ve put together an appeal to provide warmth to those in need.
+The peak of winter has begun in Afghanistan, and we’ve put together an appeal to provide warmth to those in need.
 It can be a desperately difficult time for those who cannot afford the basic essentials to stay warm this winter.
 Your generosity is needed for the disadvantaged families in Afghanistan.
 Read more.

 Volunteering with Mahboba’s Promise